H1V35/spotify-clone/README.md

 # Spotify Clone - Astro, React JS, Svelte y TailwindCSS

+## 📚 Description

+This repository holds a clone of the popular Spotify music service built using Astro, a modern front-end site generator that provides incredibly fast performance.
+This project has been carried out to learn how modern web applications are built using Astro.

+## ✨ Features

+- User interface similar to Spotify.
+- Music playback functionality.
+- Search, playlists, and user profile features.
+- Responsive design adaptable to different devices.

 ## 🚀 Project Structure

 Inside of this Astro project, you'll see the following folders and files: